 If you have confirmed this to be the case, then you have won your battle against the mice!
 You wanted to know how to get rid of mice in the garage, and now you have done it… congratulations!

-Now that you have got rid of the mice, and seal their entry points, you should not get any mice back in.
-To strengthen this position, don’t forget to perform regular checks around your home for any new entry points.
+Now that you have got rid of the mice and seal their entry points, you should not get any mice back in.
+Don’t forget to perform regular checks around your home for any new entry points to strengthen this position.